fox1t/fastify-multer/README.md

 **Note:** Multer will not append any file extension for you, your function should return a filename complete with an file extension.

-Each function gets passed both the request (`req`) and some information about the file (`file`) to aid with the decision.
+Each function gets passed both the Fastify's request (`request`) and some information about the file (`file`) to aid with the decision.

-Note that `req.body` might not have been fully populated yet.
+Note that `request.body` might not have been fully populated yet.
 It depends on the order that the client transmits fields and files to the server.

 #### `MemoryStorage`